 The bilge pump is installed in the rear center of the bilge.
 The pump moves water out through the thru-hull fitting in the hull.
 To start the pump manually, put the switch in the "ON" position.
-It is protected by a 10-amp breaker.

 Note: The bilge pump will start automatically when there is sufficient water in the bilge to activate the float switch.
 The float switch is protected by a 10-amp circuit breaker located near the battery selector switch and is always supplied current when the batteries are connected.